Gartner® report: 9 Principles for Improving Cloud Resilience

 • Documentation of the recovery process in detailed, dynamic, automated runbooks

-• Keep teams and technology connected for efficient collaboration
+• Connecting teams and technology for efficient collaboration

-• Use post-event analysis to optimize plans, reduce risk, and meet RTOs
+• Post-event analysis that helps you to optimize plans, reduce risk, and meet RTOs

 Are you fully prepared to test your recovery plan unannounced?
 We’ve gathered insights from IT DR experts to help you create a resilient, realistic, and effective IT disaster recovery plan.